SurbhiB62/MostPublishedBooks/README.md

 Post Deployment Steps:

-1.Open the Scratch Org
+1. Open the Scratch Org
 sf org open --target-org ScratchOrg

-2.Go to logged in user record and perform below steps:
+2. Go to the logged-in user record and perform the below steps:

-   a.Assign permission set "Integration Permission" to the user b.Search for Publish Book Result in the app manager in the setup and edit it to assign system administrator profile to it
+   a.Assign permission set "Integration Permission" to the user b.Search for Publish Book Result in the app manager in the setup and edit it to assign the system administrator profile to it

-3.Schedule the Apex Class
+3. Schedule the Apex Class
 Navigate to Setup > Apex Classes
 Schedule the class MostPublishedBooksScheduler for execution